Keats and Shelley

 crossing on Christchurch Hill Road now,

-then over the Elm Row and down Old Admiral?s Walk.
+over the Elm Row and down Old Admiral?s Walk.

 He could be looking at the clouds blooming between